 Shavettes are much lighter than a straight razor, as the blade is smaller and thus less weighted.
 The best straight razor has the weight from stainless steel that helps gravity do its thing.

 The body of a shavette is much lighter, usually because they are comprised of plastic or metal to keep it light and easy to travel with.

-Shavettes are much easier to maintain, as all you have to do is get rid of the blade and put in a new one.
+Shavettes are much easier to maintain than straight razors, as all you have to do is get rid of the blade and put in a new one.
 There’s no sharpening, cleaning, or sanitizing necessary.

 Shavettes are less precious, so they cost less.
 They’re cheaper to purchase initially but require new disposable blades.
 These, however, are usually pretty inexpensive and still allow the shavette to stay significantly cheaper.

 Shavettes require more training to get a good shave.
-Because the blade is so sharp and light, it’s often unforgiving to the face if mistakes are made.
+Because the blade is so sharp and lighter than the ones of straight razors, it’s often unforgiving to the face if mistakes are made.
 A straight razor is a more elementary step.

 How to Choose the Best One